 The Writer’s Toolbox examines different facets of the written and spoken word, introducing techniques and considerations that are both central to each topic and transferable to others.
 Taught by the staff of Princeton Writes and guest instructors from across our University community, these two-hour workshops are designed to help you become a more versatile and persuasive communicator.
 All sessions are held in the Tilghman Classroom, Room E08, Dillon Court East, unless otherwise specified.

-Once enrollment opens, anyone with a Princeton netID may register by visiting the University’s Learning Center and, having clicked first on Training by Department and then on Human Resources, select Princeton Writes.
+Once enrollment opens, anyone with a Princeton netID may register by visiting the University’s Learning Center and selecting the Princeton Writes workshop you are interested in.
 If you find these workshops to be full, please join the waiting list, not only to take advantage of cancellations but also to help us gauge the level of interest in re-offering them.